Isobar isotope isotone isoelectronic species

 What are isobars ?

-Some atoms of different elements have same mass number.
+Some atoms of different elements have same mass number but different atomic number.
+Therefore, electronic configuration of isobars are different.

 Calculation of number of neutrons, protons and electrons